lm634/R/README.md

 # R
-Current list of R files
+List of R files for analytics automation